China Payroll

 Cumulative Withholding Individual Income Tax

 The remaining amount, known as cumulative taxable income, is then used to determine the total tax payable based on China’s progressive tax rate table.
 After subtracting taxes that have already been withheld in previous periods, the balance represents the tax due for the current month.
+The Shanghai Salary & Benefit Calculator helps users clearly understand this process and accurately calculate their monthly tax.

 Individual Income Tax Withholding Rate Table